kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/quick-start/jenkinsfile-in-scm.md

 ## Prerequisites

+For this tutorial you will need

-- This example will use GitHub and DockerHub, make sure you have created [GitHub](https://github.com/) and [DockerHub](http://www.dockerhub.com/) accounts.
+- Make sure you have created [GitHub](https://github.com/) and [DockerHub](http://www.dockerhub.com/) account.
-- You need to create a workspace and project, see the [Admin Quick Start](../admin-quick-start) if not yet.
+- Create a workspace and DevOps project, see the [Admin Quick Start](../admin-quick-start) if not yet.
-- You would better be familiar with the basics of Git and version control
+- Be familiar with the basics of Git and version control

 ## Estimated Time